Detroit Foundation Hotel

-Located on the northeast corner of Washington Boulevard and West Larned Street, the former Detroit Fire Department headquarters was originally built in 1929.
-Sachse Construction worked with McIntosh Poris to convert two historic buildings into a 100-key boutique hotel.
-The hotel also includes a full bar and restaurant enclosed on the first floor and the addition of a fifth-floor banquet hall.
-The project features a number of unique finishes and restored historic elements including the building’s facade and interior plaster elements.
-Additionally, the new hotel’s 100 rooms are a combination of 54 different room layouts.
+In 1929, the former Detroit Fire Department headquarters was built on the northeast corner of Washington Boulevard and West Larned Street.
+Sachse Construction worked with McIntosh Poris to convert these two historic buildings into a 100-key high-end boutique hotel known as The Detroit Foundation Hotel.
+The hotel includes a full bar and restaurant – otherwise known as The Apparatus Room – enclosed on the first floor and the addition of a fifth-floor banquet hall.